 Challenges of Ethical Marketing

-Ethical marketing requires marketing strategies that are ethical and reflect consumer and market expectations.
+Ethical marketing requires marketing strategies that are ethical and reflect consumer expectations.
 It is not easy to define the term ethical or identify which ethical decisions cater to market expectations.
-An individual's view of ethics and morality is influenced by a variety of things including their culture, background, experience, upbringing/family, peers, community, religion and country.
+An individual's view of ethics and morality is influenced by a variety of things including their culture, family upbringing, peers, community, religion and country.

 Ethics can form one element of a firm's marketing strategy or the whole strategy can be based around ethical marketing.
-It all depends on what the business is trying to achieve and what they feel is expected by the public, customers, legislation, shareholders and the target market.
+It all depends on what the business is trying to achieve and what they feel is expected by customers, shareholders and their target market.
 Ethical marketing can increase business costs or create a competitive edge.